fraxiinus/ReplayBook/README.md

 I couldn't find any tools that let you view the information in a replay file, so I made one!

+**Does this require an internet connection?**

+Yes, and no. ROFLPlayer will run without one, but it won't be able to download champion and item images.
+ROFLPlayer will cache all the images it downloads, so it won't download twice.

 **Will this get me banned?**

 It does not do anything except copy files and launch the game executable.
 Nothing is altered, so a ban is not likely.

 **Can ROFLPlayer play replays from older patches?**

-Unfortunately that is something that ROFLPlayer can't do.
-With some extra effort it is possible, but it requires you to keep an old installation of the game that is the correct version as the replay.
+Unfortunately that is something that ROFLPlayer can't do without additional work.
+You can keep older patches around by copy-pasting the League of Legends installation folder before you patch.
+You can then set that old version as an option in the settings menu for ROFLPlayer.

 ## ROFLParser